uniqpy/pi5-kiosk-bash/README.md

 A single-script solution to turn a Raspberry Pi 5 into a kiosk that displays a webpage in full screen.
 Ideal for dashboards (e.g., Power BI) and status boards.

-> **Note:** Not intended for use with touchscreens.
+> **Note:** Not tested for use with touchscreens.

 ## Features

 - Lightweight setup using Raspberry Pi OS (Bookworm)
-- Auto-launches a specified webpage on boot
+- Auto-launches a specified webpage on boot in chromium kiosk mode
 - Optional auto-refresh capability
-- Single executable Bash script
+- A Single executable Bash script

 ---